How to install Ollama in 4 steps

 This configuration works well for most scenarios, so you can get started right away by fetching your necessary model files.
 You can do that by running “ollama pull <model_name>”.

-Now that you’ve successfully installed Ollama on your VPS, you have access to a host of tools to fine-tune a variety of large language models before running them locally on your server.
-Ollama opens up a world of possibilities for developers, researchers, and AI enthusiasts alike.
+After successfully installing Ollama on your VPS, you’ll have access to a host of tools to fine-tune a variety of large language models running locally on your server.
+You can use Ollama for various tasks, inlcuding building custom chatbots and virtual assistants to serve specific needs.